chantzos/__/README.md

 Available is also a fullscreen window manager for the X environment.

-Stable pieces of code (some kind of an Application Layer) exists in places but some code is at the prototype level while some needs optimization, but some are really buggy, like editing lines longer than $COLUMNS in the editor, or limited (like the undo/redo feature) which ended up like this by making wrong decisions during initial development.

 It is implemented by using S-Lang programming language, with some C (usually functions wrappers around C functions).